 Short-term employee benefits are benefits, other than termination benefits, that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
-Examples of such benefits include wages and salaries, non-monetary benefits and accumulating sick leave.
+Examples of such benefits include wages and salaries and non-monetary benefits.
 Short-term employee benefits are measured at the undiscounted amounts expected to be paid when the liabilities are settled.